grogco/PCI-Fundamentals/README.md

  - Details of ROC items marked as being “in place” must not conflict with requirements
  - Items to be remediated cannot be marked in place until they are implemented and revalidated
  - Attestation of Compliance (AOC) forms should accompany the completed report, in accordance with either acquirer or payment brand requirements.

+## Section 19 - Attestation of Compliance (AOC)
+- One version for merchants and one version for SPs
+- The person signing must clearly understand what they are attesting to

+Non-compliant entities may need to fill out the "Action Plan for Non-Compliant" section in the AOC

+## Section 20 - Compensating Controls
+Four key considerations for compensating controls:
+- Must meet the intent and rogor of the original requirement
+- Must offset the same risk that the original control mitigated
+- Must be above-and-beyond other requirements
+- Must be commensurate with additional risk imposed by not adhering with the original requirements

+There needs to be an acceptable technical restraint or business reason to allow noncompliance with a PCI DSS requirement.
+- Not being able to afford the mitagation is a sufficient reason

+Existing PCI DSS requirements CANNOT be considered as compensating controls if they are already required for the item under review.
+But, existing PCI DSS requirements may be combined with new controls to become a compensating control.

+Appendix C of the PCI DSS includes the Compensating Controls worksheet